Specialization after Generalization: Towards Understanding Test-Time Training in Foundation Models: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Bruce Lee, Celestine Mendler-Dünner, and Lars Lorch for feedback on early versions of the paper.
-We also thank Reese Pathak and Pierre Bizeul for helpful discussions.
+We would like to thank Reese Pathak and Pierre Bizeul for helpful discussions.
+We also thank Bruce Lee, Celestine Mendler-Dünner, and Lars Lorch for feedback on early versions of the paper.
 JH was supported by the Swiss National Science Foundation under NCCR Automation, grant agreement~51NF40~180545.
 PW was supported by the Max Planck ETH Center for Learning Systems.
 AS was supported by the Swiss National Science Foundation under grant~204439.
 GK conducted the initial part of this work during his visit to the IDEAL Institute, hosted by Lev Reyzin, which was supported by NSF ECCS-2217023.\looseness=-1